-The world is aiming for net zero emissions by 2050.
+The world is aiming for net-zero emissions by 2050.
 It’s time to admit it’s not enough

 Thirty-three years ago, on a sweltering summer day in 1988, NASA scientist James Hansen stood up in front of Congress and testified about an existential threat to the planet: The climate was changing.
 Heat-trapping gases from fossil fuels were pushing up the global temperature and would lead to more extreme heat and drought in the future.
 It wasn’t the first warning about the problem, but it helped spur a response.
 Even George H.W.
 Bush, campaigning for president at the time, pledged to take on the “greenhouse effect.”
 The same year, the United Nations launched the Intergovernmental Panel on Climate Change, also known as the IPCC.

 A year later, the fossil fuel industry launched an organization to help sow doubt about the problem, funding researchers who were willing to argue that climate science was uncertain, even as internal research at Shell and Exxon detailed the catastrophes that were likely to come from the use of their products.
-Government moved slowly to respond, and emissions continued to grow.
+Governments moved slowly to respond, and emissions continued to grow.

 We’re living with the consequences of delayed action now, as CO2 levels in the atmosphere have reached a record high.
 In the Pacific Northwest, hundreds of people and more than a billion marine animals died in the extreme heat wave in June; in an attempt to escape the heat, baby birds jumped out of their nests before they could fly.
 In Europe, unprecedented flooding killed more than 170 people and swept away houses.
 In China, record-breaking rain poured into a subway line and killed 14 people, leaving others trapped until they could be rescued.
 In Siberia, more than 200 wildfires have burned this summer, and obliterated forests have released records amounts of CO2.
 Brazil is facing a historic drought.
 In the Gulf of Mexico, overheated water supercharged Hurricane Ida, which left more than a million people in Louisiana without power and caused at least 52 deaths in the Northeastern U.S. After the latest bleak IPCC report explaining how much worse the situation could get, UN Secretary-General António Guterres said that the report was a “code red for humanity.”

-Earlier this year, the Biden administration pledged that U.S. would hit net zero emissions by 2050, and cut emissions 50% by the end of this decade to start reaching that goal.
+Earlier this year, the Biden administration pledged that U.S. would hit net-zero emissions by 2050, and cut emissions 50% by the end of this decade to start reaching that goal.
 Other countries, and dozens of companies, have the same mid-century emissions goal.
 Hitting those targets will require massive changes.
 But they arguably don’t go far enough.
 The goals center around trying to limit global warming to an increase of 1.5 degrees Celsius—but we’re already seeing catastrophic impacts as the Earth’s temperature has risen only around 1 degree.
-Current rates of emissions are so high that it’s likely that we’ll blow pass the 1.5 degree threshold within a decade, far earlier than 2050, and then face the challenge of trying to bring the temperature back down to “only” a 1.5 degree rise later in the century.
-Even if the goal is a 1.5 degree limit, we’ll have to move faster to reach it.
+Current rates of emissions are so high that it’s likely that we’ll blow pass the 1.5 degree threshold within a decade, far earlier than 2050, and then face the challenge of trying to bring the temperature back down to “only” a 1.5-degree rise later in the century.
+Even if the goal is a 1.5-degree limit, we’ll have to move faster to reach it.
 And with the future of civilization at stake, we should rethink whether the goal is ambitious enough.

 Scientists started to understand how CO2 heats up the Earth as early as the mid-1800s.
 But it wasn’t until a century later, in the 1970s, that someone first proposed that society should aim for a specific limit on global warming—and it was an economist, not a climate scientist, who made the suggestion that the limit should be 2 degrees Celsius.
 It was essentially a back-of-the-envelope calculation, and based partly on what seemed to be technologically and politically possible, not what might be ideal for the planet.
 But the 2-degree goal began to get political support.

 Decades later, at the Paris climate conference in 2015, global leaders finally negotiated a voluntary agreement to limit warming to “well below” 2 degrees by the end of the century by cutting emissions.
-But some small countries like the Maldives—an island nation that’s particularly vulnerable to sea level rise—pushed for an extra goal to try to aim for a 1.5 degree limit instead, recognizing that half a degree of warming will make impacts far worse, especially for certain areas of the world.
-The final Paris agreement includes both the 2 degree target and an agreement to “pursue efforts” to keep warming t0 1.5 degrees.
+But some small countries like the Maldives—an island nation that’s particularly vulnerable to sea level rise—pushed for an extra goal to try to aim for a 1.5 degree limit instead, recognizing that half a degree of warming would make impacts far worse, especially for certain areas of the world.
+The final Paris agreement includes both the 2-degree target and an agreement to “pursue efforts” to keep warming to 1.5 degrees.

 “The target at 1.5 was quite a surprising turnaround that sort of emerged out of the shadows in the Paris conference in 2015, largely driven by some quite marginal voices who suddenly started talking about 1.5, whereas all the political consensus before that was around 2 degrees,” says Tim Jackson, a professor of sustainable development at the U.K.’s University of Surrey.
 After the conference, the IPCC studied the science, and put out a report in 2018 that concluded that 2 degrees of warming would, in fact, have significantly worse impacts than 1.5 degrees.
-At 2 degrees of warming, for example, tens of millions more people will be exposed to extreme heat, and 99% of coral reefs will likely disappear.
-The impacts get even worse if the global temperature increase above 2 degrees.
+At 2 degrees of warming, for example, tens of millions more people will be exposed to extreme heat, and 99% of coral reefs would likely disappear.
+The impacts get even worse if the global temperature increases above 2 degrees.

-The goal to reach to net zero emissions by 2050 is derived from those findings.
-In order to have a reasonable chance of keeping the average global temperature from rising more than 1.5 degrees, the 2018 report said, the world needs to reach “net zero” by 2050, meaning that any remaining emissions would be balanced out by carbon removal from trees and technology for pulling CO2 from the air.
+The goal to reach net-zero emissions by 2050 is derived from those findings.
+In order to have a reasonable chance of keeping the average global temperature from rising more than 1.5 degrees, the 2018 report said, the world needs to reach net zero by 2050, meaning that any remaining emissions would be balanced out by carbon removal from trees and technology for pulling CO2 from the air.
 By 2030, we’ll have to cut emissions by at least 45%.

-But 1.5 was never a magic number, and a 1.5 degree rise isn’t “safe.”
+But 1.5 was never a magic number, and a 1.5-degree rise isn’t “safe.”
 Right now, the average temperature on Earth is about 1.1 degrees hotter than it was in the late 1800s.
 And we’re already seeing repeated billion-dollar catastrophes.
 “If we’re looking at the sorts of scales of disruption that we’re looking at with 1 degree, it could be quite significantly worse at 1.5 degrees,” Jackson says.
-Coral reefs might not completely disappear at 1.5 degrees of warming, but 70-90% may still be wiped out.
+Coral reefs might not completely disappear at 1.5 degrees of warming, but 70% to 90% may still be wiped out.
 Storms and droughts and flooding will get worse than they are now.
 More than a billion people will be exposed to more frequent extreme heat.
 There’s no question that aiming for 1.5 degrees is better than aiming for 2 degrees.
 But should we be more ambitious, and plan for a future that reduces the global temperature even more?

-“Is it reasonable to set our global targets at a level that will undoubtedly cause mass displacement, thanks to unlivable heat, rising seas, land degradation, etcetera?” says Erica Dodds, the CEO of the Foundation for Climate Restoration, a nonprofit focused on removing excess carbon from the atmosphere.
+“Is it reasonable to set our global targets at a level that will undoubtedly cause mass displacement, thanks to unlivable heat, rising seas, land degradation, etcetera?” asks Erica Dodds, the CEO of the Foundation for Climate Restoration, a nonprofit focused on removing excess carbon from the atmosphere.
 “Especially when those who have contributed the least to climate change, i.e., the global South, stand to suffer the most from its impacts?
-While meeting the 1.5 degree C target will require unprecedented large-scale systemic change—largely from industrialized nations—many would argue that a more ambitious target is critical for the sake of equity and survival, especially for those most vulnerable to climate impacts.”
+While meeting the 1.5-degree Celsius target will require unprecedented large-scale systemic change—largely from industrialized nations—many would argue that a more ambitious target is critical for the sake of equity and survival, especially for those most vulnerable to climate impacts.”

 We’re already barreling toward 1.5 degrees